Mount Dampier

-Mount Dampier (Rangiroa in Māori) is New Zealand's third highest mountain, rising to 3440 m.
+Mount Dampier (Rakiroa in Māori) is New Zealand's third highest mountain, rising to 3440 m.
 It is located in the Southern Alps, between Mount Hicks and Aoraki / Mount Cook.
 It is often traversed by climbers en route to the North ridge of Mount Cook.
 Its Māori name literally means 'long sky' (rangi: sky; roa: long).

 The English name was originally Mount Hector, after James Hector, but in Fitzgerald's map of 1896 the peak had been renamed after William Dampier.